 Students often bring a large amount of luggage and can find it difficult to transport their belongings.
-The airport bus can limit the amount of luggage you can bring so think carefully about whether you need to bring everything you are planning to.
+The coaches from the airport, such as the Airline company, can limit the amount of luggage you can bring so think carefully about whether you need to bring everything you are planning to.

 Proof of identity